abevoelker/blog/source/_posts/2012-07-09-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.md

-To calculate the total money this customer has spent on every order for all time, we use Ruby's [reduce][12] method, which is a functional programming derivitave for reducing a large amount of data down to a single value:
+To calculate the total money this customer has spent on every order for all time, we use Ruby's [reduce][12] method, which is a functional programming derivitave for reducing a collection of data down to a single value:

 ```ruby